Once upon a time product customization was, in fact, the basis of production.

 Going beyond dollars and cents, it has been shown that customization options also enhance the customer experience and increase their loyalty and engagement.
 This ultimately leads to higher customer acquisition and retention.

 So think of personalization not only in terms of sales, but also as an opportunity for your customers to interact with your brand.
 The data you collect from personalization is a great source of inspiration on how you can further expand your catalog and build your brand image — your customers are literally telling you what kind of designs they want.

 Another benefit that comes with personalization is its shareability on social media.
 People have always been eager to show off their creativity, not to mention any custom, cool swag they might get their hands on.

 Your customers will create and share original content featuring your products, so make sure to incorporate it in your marketing strategy.
 That could mean reposting customer photos, using them for promos (with permission!), or creating custom hashtags for special events and campaigns.

 While personalization is an exciting feature to offer your customers, it’s best to decide what purpose it will serve.
 Are you thinking of making it as the focal point of your store?
 Or, alternatively, do you see it as another way to build your brand and boost engagement?

 When you implement a customization feature on your site, make sure it’s easy to use.
 Otherwise you may end up scaring away your customers with too many bells and whistles.
 It’s a good idea to offer them a template to work with — confronting a blank canvas may end up too overwhelming.

-Let’s talk about the ways you can market customizable products:
+Let’s talk about the ways you can market products for personalization:

 - As part of a theme or campaign.
 This may be combined with a holiday or special event, but it doesn’t have to.
 The theme can be related to your existing designs or be something entirely new: quotes, jokes, symbols, catchphrases, and everything in between.